-Sarsaparilla root has been used for centuries by the indigenous peoples of Central and South America for sexual impotence, rheumatism, skin ailments, and as a general tonic for physical weakness.
+Sarsaparilla root has been used for centuries by the indigenous peoples of Central and South America for genitive impotence, rheumatism, skin ailments, and as a general tonic for physical weakness.
 Sarsaparilla has long been used by tribes in Peru and Honduras for headaches and joint pain, and against the common cold.

 Chemically we know Sarsaparilla root contains salseparin, a coloring matter; starch; chloride of potassium; essential oil, basserin; albumin; and pectic and acetic acids; and the several salts of lime, potash, magnesium, and oxide of iron.
 Sarsaparilla taste is mucilaginous, with scarcely any odor.